aedart/data-transfer-object-dto/README.md

 ### Inversion of Control (IoC) / Dependency Injection ###

-In this interpretation of the DTO, each instance must hold a reference to an [IoC service container](http://laravel.com/docs/5.1/container).
+In this interpretation of the DTO design pattern, each instance must hold a reference to an [IoC service container](http://laravel.com/docs/5.1/container).

 If you do not know what this means or how this works, please start off by reading the [wiki-article](https://en.wikipedia.org/wiki/Inversion_of_control) about it.

 #### Bootstrapping a service container ####

-If you are using this package inside a [Laravel](http://laravel.com/) application, then you can skip this part; it is NOT needed!
+If you are using this package inside a [Laravel](http://laravel.com/) application, then you can skip this part; **it is NOT needed!**

 ```
 #!php